pjheslin/flyspell-multilingual/Readme.md

 NB.
 I have not been keeping these packages up to date and they probably need some updating to work with current versions of Emacs.

-This is a set of Emacs packages that attempt to make flyspell (on -the-fly spellchecking) work better with multilingual texts.
+This is a set of Emacs packages that attempts to make flyspell (on-the-fly spellchecking) work better with multilingual texts.
 The idea is that the dictionary in use should change when there is an indication in the text that the language has changed, such as my means of a babel command in a LaTeX file or an xml-lang attribute in an XML file.

 ## ispell-multi.el
 ispell-multi.el enables Emacs to keep a number of ispell processes alive in order to spell-check text efficiently in multiple languages, and it provides a hook that tells flyspell to switch languages depending on the value of a particular text property.